Nazanin Zaghari-Ratcliffe: Release campaign

-Her husband Richard Ratcliffe
+Richard Ratcliffe

-On 7 May 2016, Zaghari-Ratcliffe's husband Richard Ratcliffe launched an online petition urging both the Prime Minister of the United Kingdom and Iran's supreme leader to take appropriate action to secure the safe return of his wife and daughter.
-The petition now has over 3.5 million supporters in 155 countries.
-The Prime Minister had pledged to meet Richard Ratcliffe but no date had been agreed.
+On 7 May 2016, Zaghari-Ratcliffe's husband, Richard Ratcliffe, launched an online petition urging both the Prime Minister of the United Kingdom and Iran's supreme leader to take appropriate action to secure the safe return of his wife and daughter.
+By June 2019, the petition had more than 3.5 million supporters in 155 countries.

-In June 2019, both Richard and Nazanin Zaghari-Ratcliffe went on hunger strike, in protest at Nazanin's imprisonment, with Richard Ratcliffe camping outside the Iranian Embassy in London.
-They both ended the hunger strike on 29 June 2019, after 15 days.
+Also in June 2019, both Richard and Nazanin Zaghari-Ratcliffe went on hunger strike in protest at Nazanin's imprisonment, with Richard Ratcliffe camping outside the Iranian Embassy in London.
+They both ended the hunger strike on 29 June 2019 after 15 days.

 In September 2021, Richard Ratcliffe and the release campaigns called on the British government to sanction individual Iranian officials involved with the detention with asset freezes and travel bans.
 Richard Ratcliffe called the detention "hostage-taking".

-On 24 October 2021, Richard Ratcliffe went on a second hunger strike to persuade the British government to expand the efforts in calling for his wife’s release from Iran’s detention.
+On 24 October 2021, Richard Ratcliffe went on a second hunger strike in an effort to persuade the British government to expand the efforts in calling for his wife’s release from detention in Iran.
 His hunger strike took place outside the Foreign Office in London.
 On 9 November 2021, the 17th day of his hunger strike, there was mounting concern over his health.
-On 13 November 2021, Richard Ratcliffe ended his hunger strike after 21 days, stating that their daughter "needs two parents".
+On 13 November 2021 Richard Ratcliffe ended his hunger strike after 21 days, stating that their daughter "needs two parents".

 Boris Johnson comments

 A central part of Zaghari-Ratcliffe's defence was that she was there on a holiday and never worked to train journalists in the country.
 However, on 1 November 2017, the then-British Foreign Secretary Boris Johnson said "When we look at what Nazanin Zaghari-Ratcliffe was doing, she was simply teaching people journalism, as I understand it, at the very limit."
-These remarks appeared to have put her at risk, prompting condemnation from Leader of the Opposition Jeremy Corbyn, who called for Johnson to be sacked.
+These remarks appeared to have put her at risk, prompting condemnation from Leader of the Opposition, Jeremy Corbyn, who called for Johnson to be sacked.

 Her employer, Thomson Reuters Foundation, called on Johnson to "immediately correct the serious mistake he made" in this statement.
-They added "She is not a journalist and has never trained journalists at the Thomson Reuters Foundation".
-Four days later, Zaghari-Ratcliffe was returned to court in Iran where the Foreign Secretary's statement was cited as evidence against her.
+They added, "She is not a journalist and has never trained journalists at the Thomson Reuters Foundation".
+Four days later Zaghari-Ratcliffe was returned to court in Iran, where the Foreign Secretary's statement was cited as evidence against her.

-Zaghari-Ratcliffe was thought likely to appear in court again on 10 December 2017 to face additional charges relating to her work for the BBC World Service Trust; however, Iranian court officials released a statement that no new charges had been raised and these reports were false.
+Zaghari-Ratcliffe was thought likely to appear in court again on 10 December 2017 to face additional charges relating to her work for the BBC World Service Trust; however Iranian court officials released a statement that no new charges had been raised and these reports were false.
 Johnson visited Tehran on 9 December 2017, raising the case of Zaghari-Ratcliffe.